Martinson1252/ImageSplitter/README.md

 In source folder user has to manually move all images,
 wheras cropped folder is used to store cropped images.
 Program uses multiple threads to complete the task.
-Project uses libraries such as cv2 and kivy.
+Project uses libraries such as cv2 and pyqt5.

+Also there is a version that uses kivy instead pyqt5 and its located in *kivy* folder.